Hungrybox

-Juan Manuel DeBiedma (/dəˌbiː'ɛdmə/; born June 21, 1993), better known by his alias Hungrybox, is an Argentine-American professional Super Smash Bros. player and streamer.
+Juan Manuel DeBiedma (/dəˌbiː'ɛdmə/; born June 21, 1993), better known by his alias Hungrybox, is an Argentine–American professional Super Smash Bros. player, streamer, tournament organizer and commentator.
 Recognized as one of the greatest and most successful Super Smash Bros.
-Melee players of all time, he is one of the "Five Gods" of Melee along with Adam "Armada" Lindgren, Jason "Mew2King" Zimmerman, Joseph "Mang0" Marquez, and Kevin "PPMD" Nanney, and is regarded as the greatest Jigglypuff player in Melee history.
+Melee players of all time, he is one of the "Five Gods of Melee" along with Adam "Armada" Lindgren, Jason "Mew2King" Zimmerman, Joseph "Mang0" Marquez, and Kevin "PPMD" Nanney, and is regarded as the greatest Jigglypuff player in history.
 He is also an active competitor in Super Smash Bros.
-Ultimate, and he has been a member of Team Liquid since 2015.
-In December 2021 Hungrybox became co-owner of Team Liquid.
+Ultimate, and has been a member of Team Liquid since 2015, becoming its co-owner in December 2021.
+He is currently ranked as the 3rd best Melee player in the world for summer 2025.

-Hungrybox has won several major Melee Singles tournaments, including Apex 2010, MLG World Finals 2015, EVO 2016, The Big House 7 (2017), The Big House 8 (2018), GENESIS 6 (2019), and 2017, 2018, and 2020 editions of Smash Summit.
-He has been ranked one of the top five Melee players in the world every year since formal rankings began in 2013, achieving the top rank a record three consecutive times from 2017 to 2019.
-A 2021 list compiled by PGstats ranked DeBiedma as the third-greatest Melee player of all time.
+DeBiedma has won over forty major Melee Singles tournaments between 2009 and 2025, including editions of Apex, The Big House, CEO, DreamHack, EVO, GENESIS, the MLG National Championship, and Smash Summit.
+He has been ranked one of the top ten Melee players in the world every year since formal rankings began in 2013, achieving the top rank a record three consecutive times from 2017 to 2019; retroactive rankings establish him as a top ten player in the world every year since 2009, and rank him number one for 2010.
+A 2021 list compiled by PGstats ranked DeBiedma as the third-greatest Melee player of all time after Mang0 and Armada.
 Despite his "God" status, he is considered one of the most polarizing figures in the Melee community, in part due to the unpopularity of his defensive, counterattack-centric playstyle among part of the community.

 Born in Argentina, DeBiedma grew up in Orlando, Florida, and became a U.S. citizen in 2017.
-Although he is known for competing mostly with Jigglypuff, he has briefly used Fox in Melee.
-Hungrybox has also competed in Super Smash Bros. games subsequent to Melee, including Project M and Ultimate professional tournaments.
+DeBiedma has also competed in Super Smash Bros. games subsequent to Melee, and won both Project M and Ultimate tournaments.
 Although primarily known as a Singles player, he also has an extensive career in Melee Doubles, and partnered up with a variety of other players, most notably Mew2King and Justin "Plup" McGrath, both of whom he won major Doubles tournaments with; he has been managed by his lifelong best friend Luis "Crunch" Rosias for the entirety of his career.
+He also regularly acts as commentator, and is the creator of the mostly-online The Box series of Super Smash Bros. tournaments created in 2020, which include Coinbox, the largest online Ultimate tournament series.